baubrun/Mobile-phone-store/README.md

 A mobile phone store.

-Technologies: Material-UI, PayPal, React, and Redux
+Technologies: Material-UI, React, and Redux